Kettss1/flutter_rainbow/README.md

 # flutter_rainbow
 📖 Project in flutter using solid_lints, CI for tests and analysis.

-- Display greetings with the user name.
+- Display greetings.
 - Change background color on click.

 # How to begin
 1. Clone the repo.
+2. Run 'flutter pub get'.
+3. Start the project.